Infineon/mtb-t2g-lite-example-spi-master-dma/README.md

 Use jumper wires to establish a connection between the master and slave on the kit.
 For the default kit, do the following on the board (verify with the corresponding custom *design.modus* file to find the respective SPI pins for other kits).

-TRAVEO™ T2G body high evaluation kit:
+TRAVEO™ T2G body high evaluation kit and body entry evaluation kit:
 1. Connect P13[0] to P14[0].
 2. Connect P13[1] to P14[1].
 3. Connect P13[2] to P14[2].